JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 ### UtilityAISearchSpaces nodes

-The search space nodes are used to define the set of nodes that will be included in the search.
-The following nodes have been implemented:
+The search space nodes are used to define the set of nodes that will be included in the search when a **query** is executed.
+The following search space nodes have been implemented:

 **General search spaces**